mariohernandez/component-based-development/exercises/5-prepare-drupal.md

 In order for Drupal to be able to use the Speaker component we created, we need the _Components Libraries_ module, which allows us to create a namespace for our theme.
 Using a namespace makes it easier to reference twig templates that are not in the default **/templates** directory Drupal typically looks for twig templates in.

 The namespace typically matches the name of our theme.
-In our case, the namespace will be `@badcamp`.
+In our case, the namespace will be `@shiny`.
 More on this later.

 If you haven't enabled the Components Libraries module please do so.